TheFieryMoth/aneurysm/_sources/yolo.md

 Copy it over and find the variables named `truthdir` and `preddir` (at the very bottom) and change the paths so that they lead to your original labels and your predicted labels, respectively.

 Then, run the script and you will get the average IoU score.
-It should be somewhere at or above 0.9 for this dataset.
+It should be somewhere around 0.9 for this dataset.